winitzki/scall/tutorial/programming_dhall.md

 So, similarly to the case of Church encodings, `fixG` provides data constructors and `unfixG` provides pattern-matching for co-inductive types.

-### Example of a co-inductive type: "Stream"
+### Example: streams

-To build more intuition for working with co-inductive types, we will now implement a number of functions for a specific example.
+To build more intuition for working with co-inductive types, we will now implement a number of functions for a specific data type: `Stream`.

-Consider `Stream`, which we define as  the greatest fixpoint of the pattern functor for `List`:
+We define `Stream` as the greatest fixpoint of the same pattern functor used for `List`:

 ```dhall
 let F = λ(a : Type) → λ(r : Type) → < Nil | Cons : { head : a, tail : r } >